n0rmancodes/imghostr/docs/configuration.md

 ## Quick Notes
 You will need a basic understanding of JSON when editing.
 If you don't know what you are doing, just follow the steps given to edit.

+You must restart the server with every change to the config file.

 ## Example Configuration
 ```json
 {